Post-doctoral Certificates in Welding / Fabrication

 One of the best ways to prepare for a career in welding / fabrication is through a college education.
-A Master's Degree will help you develop entry level skills, general welding / fabrication know how and the basic welding / fabrication experience you need to start your career off right.
-You may also consider a Doctoral in Welding / Fabrication to help you take your education and career to the next level.
+A Post-doctoral Certificate will help you develop entry level skills, general welding / fabrication know how and the basic welding / fabrication experience you need to start your career off right.
 Please select welding / fabrication school below.

 Why would I want a welding technology degree?

 A degree in welding technology would give you the skills you need to enter into a field in which employers are having a difficult time finding qualified personnel.
 You can earn your degree in just two years or less and be on your way to starting your career.
 If you like to work with your hands and like to build and put things together, then a degree in welding technology may be just the thing for you.